sezilla/JEMS/README.md

 - **STRICTLY NO COMPOSER UPDATE**: This may break dependencies
 - Always communicate with the team before making significant code changes
-- For new policies, run: `php artisan permissions:sync -P --policies`

 ## 🧩 Trello Integration